 If you hit your screen quite hard, you can damage the pixels resulting in dead pixels.

 It is possible to buy a laptop and find that the screen already has dead pixels.
 This can be caused by errors made during its assembly.

 Do Dead Pixels Spread?

 It is highly unusual that dead pixels will spread on your laptop.
-They do not ‘go viral’.
-If a dead pixel has been caused by mechanical damage, chances are that it will spread if you keep applying the damaging force.
+This is because they do not ‘go viral’.
+However, if a dead pixel has been caused by mechanical damage, the chances are that it will spread if you keep applying the damaging force.